ProbSoftware/privacy-policy/README.md

 # Privacy Policy and Terms of Use

-**Last Updated:** February 12, 2026
+**Last Updated:** February 20, 2026

 ## 1. Introduction and Scope
-This Privacy Policy outlines the terms of use and data security practices for **Movie Album** ("the Application"), provided by ProbSoftware.
+This Privacy Policy outlines the terms of use and data security practices for **Movie Album** ("the Application"), provided by Prob Software.
 The Application is an interface service that provides movie/TV show recommendations and displays streaming availability (Watch Providers).

 ---